data-8/notebook/README.md

 > This fork contains one script, at /jupyter_notebook/static/notebook/js/ds10.js.
-With this script, DS10 Mode is the default; click on the checkmark in the toolbar to toggle this mode on/off.
+With this script, DS10 Mode is the default; click on the toolbar's checkmark to toggle this mode on/off.
 The following describes special features, in DS10 Mode.
 - By default, shift-enter runs all, in place.
-- Cells are selected
+- Cells are selected upon hover.
 - Only one mode -- edit mode -- exists, for simplicity.

 # Jupyter Notebook